World BBoy Series: Knockout stage

 Individuals in bold won their respective battles.

 World BBoy Series 2015 / Undisputed Masters II

 To qualify for the Undisputed Masters, Breakers had to win 1 of the 8 World B-Boy Series championships or win the Undisputed Ranking.
 Additional wildcards were rewarded to competitors based on their position on the Undisputed Ranking.

-The Undisputed Masters II took place in Marseilles, France on Saturday, December 12, 2015.
+The Undisputed Masters II took place in Marseille, France on Saturday, December 12, 2015.

 WildcardsIssei (JPN) the Undisputed Ranking winner was unavailable to compete.
 El Niño (USA) winner of Outbreak Europe and Kareem (USA) invited through a wildcard both got injured prior to the competition.
 Sunni (UK), the Notorious IBE winner, was also ruled out due to an injury one day before the event.